At a glance

-These requirements align with the expectations of the security principle under the GDPR, although they differ by specifying a number of elements that RDSPs must take into account when implementing their measures.
-For example, under the GDPR (and if appropriate for your circumstances) we would already expect you to:
+These requirements align with the expectations of the security principle under the UK GDPR, although they differ by specifying a number of elements that RDSPs must take into account when implementing their measures.
+For example, under the UK GDPR (and if appropriate for your circumstances) we would already expect you to:

 - have an overall information security policy, along with specific organisational policies governing risk, data security, human resources, security of operations, encryption, etc., and ensure such policies are implemented by appropriate technical measures